luojiahai/my-cloud/ghost/README.md

 ## Pre-work

-1. Set Type A DNS pointing to your cloud machine public IP for your domain.
+1. Set DNS type A record pointing to your cloud machine public IP for your domain.

 2. Add inbound ports 80 (HTTP) and 443 (HTTPS) to the security group of your cloud machine.